Blois-Vienne Church

 Blois-Vienne Church (Église Saint-Saturnin de Blois in French) is a Roman Catholic church located on the left bank of the Loire river in the city of Blois, France.

 It was originally built between circa 1500 and 1528.
 The edifice is in the late Flamboyant Gothic style.

-Its west side is oriented to one of the 4 last churchyards in France.
+Its west side is oriented to one of the 4 last churchyards in France: Saint Saturnin's Churchyard.

 History

 Origins

 Between the 10th and 11th centuries, a Catholic church was established in Vienne-lez-Blois, on the left bank of the Loire, right in front of the town center of Blois, located at the present-day 13 rue Munier.
 Firstly known as St. Saturnin church, since the parish was dedicated to St. Saturnin of Toulouse, its name changed several times afterwards: St. Germain of Vienne church in 1326, then St. Cernin church in 1391, and finally St. Cerny church in 1449.

 Site of pilgrimage

 Since its establishment, the successive Blois-Vienne churches have always been modest buildings.
 It was also located on one of the pilgrimage routes of the Way of St James.
 During the Middle Ages, Vienne was one the favored transit points for those pilgrims walking on the Tours Route (on the Via Turonensis starting in Paris and passing next to the Loire river).

 However, during the 15th and 16th centuries, it became an important place of worship.
 It is said that Viennese boatmen discovered a statue of Mary in the Loire river, next to La Creusille Harbor, and that they were the first in the church to implore her help.
-During this period, a custom was established in Bloisian of going to pray to Vienne-lez-Blois Church to the “Our Lady of Assistance” (Notre-Dame des Aydes in French).
+During this period, a custom was established in Bloisian of going to pray to Vienne-lez-Blois Church to the "Our Lady of Assistance" (Notre-Dame des Aydes in French).